 The Geological Society is involved with education from primary level, through the keystages of the National Curriculum, to A-Levels.

-Information on the national curriculum - from KS1 to post 16 qualifications and beyond
+Information from KS1 to post 16 qualifications and beyond.

-Information on junior memberships - for over 16 year olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow
+For over 16-year-olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow